Arcaea-Infinity/Aff2Preview/README.md

 # Aff2Preview

 Generate 2D chart preview image by aff file.
+Use `System.Drawing.Common` to draw image ~which made this only available on Windows~.

 Usage: